Gold Price API: Build a Real-Time Gold Price Dashboard with Python (2026 Guide)

 - Free Trial: Use Free Trial to test your integration on CommodityPriceAPI using the unlimited free trial - no credit card needed.

-- Storage: Keep your API key secret (environment variables or secret managers) and select a subscription plan depending on the number of API calls you intend to make.
+- Storage: Keep your API key secret (in environment variables or a secret manager) and select a subscription plan based on the number of API calls you intend to make.

 - Advanced: The API allows customization of prices in 175+ currencies, trend visualization, and daily fluctuations using API endpoints.